PanK0/ARGO/examples/README.md

 **!!!
 WARNING**: *topology.csv* file will be permanently modified after each FORCE action such that nodes addresses will replace the letters indicating generic nodes.
 This means that to perform again a FORCE operation, the *topology.csv* file must be restored to its original state, with letters instead of addresses.
 Take into account that node addresses are randomically generated when a node is started, so it is very unlikely that two nodes in a certain time of this universe's life will have the same address.

-### GROUP-BY-NODE mode: run multiple nodes with the dedicated script
+### GROUP-START mode: run multiple nodes with the dedicated script - [EXAMPLE](https://github.com/PanK0/ARGO/blob/main/examples/02_GROUP-START.md)
 Open the console in the same directory of the script `open_nodes.py`.

 The script will accept as arguments <number_of_terminals> and <name_of_the_executable>, in this order.